 10 Criteria for Choosing Diverse Texts for Your Classroom

-Now, these curated booklists are not a new phenomenon.
-However, something I appreciate is that the district is asking the teachers their opinion to choose these texts.
-It also brings up the conversation that there is a significant amount of criteria that goes into choosing a text that will increase the comprehension and cultural relevance in a classroom and a curriculum.
+The call for diverse books also brings up the conversation that there is a significant amount of criteria that goes into choosing a text that will increase the comprehension and cultural relevance in a classroom and a curriculum.
 This feels less like reinventing the wheel and more like we are getting our voices heard in choosing texts that will create a cohesive curriculum that is heading in the direction of cultural proficiency.

 Simply, have a class of all white children?
 They need to see inside and outside of themselves.
-Have a class of all children of color?
+Have a class of with children of color?
 They still need to see inside and outside of themselves.

 All authors are able to write about diversity.
 Many misconceptions stem from the idea of infusing our shelves with diverse literature and banning white authors from shelves.
 This is not the case.
 Instead, the focus is on including diverse authors as much as other authors and looking at the experiences that our white authors are presenting in their texts.
 It is invaluable to present insider perspective.
 Each year I have the same conversation with students, "Can female authors capture male perspectives in the text?"
 The short answer is yes.